0

 Beamline characteristics

-The X33 beamline is located at the D-Fan in the HASYLAB's experimental hall in building 25.
-The source of the D-fan is a bending magnet from which the emitted synchrotron radiation is guided to different experimental stations.
+The X33 beamline was located at the D-Fan in the HASYLAB's experimental hall in building 25, DESY.
+The source of the D-fan was a bending magnet from which the emitted synchrotron radiation was guided to different experimental stations.

-The beamline is dedicated to small angle scattering of biological macromolecules, especially to protein and nucleic acids solutions.
-Scattering experiments on other biological materials such as lipids, on microemulsions and other nanostructured systems are also performed.
-Red light setup for light-sensitive samples is available.
+The beamline was dedicated to small angle scattering of biological macromolecules, especially to protein and nucleic acids solutions.
+Scattering experiments on other biological materials such as lipids, on microemulsions and other nanostructured systems were performed as well.
+Red light setup for light-sensitive samples was available.

 Optics